 April 17, 2022 4 min read

 Nature is at the heart of our business, which means sustainability — and keeping our planet as healthy as our bodies — is too.
-With this in mind, we get a lot of questions about packaging and want to share some insights into what guides our decision making with you.
+With this in mind, we get a lot of questions about packaging and so we want to share some insights into what guides our decision making.

 The ultimate vision for sustainability is to close the gap between the life of the product and the life of the packaging.
-For example, our lip butter may last you 3 months of usage but the plastic packaging can last up to 300 years in a landfill.
+For example, our lip butter may last you 3 months of usage but the plastic packaging can last over 300 years in a landfill.
 It is in our mission statement to remove toxins from the world – and we know this needs to go beyond our product themselves.

 What we’ve discovered is that there is not one material that solves all of our concerns.
 We need a multi-tiered approach to solving our packaging dilemma.
 This is a journey we are passionate about and committed to solve.
-We want to take you along on our journey.
+So, we want to take you along on our journey.

 These are the pillars that guide us when choosing our packaging:

 One of the most important ways to reduce your impact is by reusing and refilling what you already have.
 That’s why we have our Rocky Refills program.
-You can return items like 1L refill bottles, glass skincare containers, and cream deodorant jars to our retail locations.
-We take them back to our workshop to be sanitized, refilled, and loved again.
-We've already refilled 1,800 bottles and counting!
-To see which items are eligible for the Rocky Refills program, please see our complete list here.
+With this program you can return our empty packaging to our retail locations and we take them to our workshop to be sanitized, refilled, and loved again.
+We've already refilled over 2,000 eligible products and counting!

-We tap into a variety of packaging solutions the natural products you love.
+We tap into a variety of packaging solutions for the natural products you love.

-These are two materials we love to use at Rocky.
+These are two materials we use at Rocky.
 We’ve conducted research with the Sustainable Packaging Coalition and found sustainable plastics and glass were equal in comparison.

-Our Cream Cleanser tube is made of 70% recycled plastic in Montreal and can be recycled again.
+Our Complete Cream Cleanser tube is made in Montreal from 30% recycled plastic and can be recycled again.

-Recycled plastic and PCR are great packaging options, made from recycled materials and given a second life.
+Recycled plastic and PCR are great packaging options as they give plastic materials a second life.
 At Rocky, we also like to refer to this as "repurposed" plastic.
-In the case of a post-consumer resin, “post-consumer” means the material used for your packaging was previously used for a product that was purchased, recycled, then repurposed into the material you’re holding now (like recycled water bottles or that old peanut butter jar, for example).
-These materials are a great step in sustainability through reducing and reusing waste, and mean less new plastic in the world.
+In the case of post-consumer resin (PCR), it means that the material used for your packaging was previously used for a product that was purchased, recycled, then repurposed into new packaging.
+Using these materials is a great step towards closing the circle through reducing and reusing waste – which ultimately means less new plastic in circulation.

 Double take!
 Don’t let the beautiful clean look of this jar fool you.
-The white jar is made completely from glass with a plastic lid and is fully recyclable.
+The frosted white jar is made completely from glass!

 Glass is a wonderful material made from natural substances like sand or limestone.
 We use glass in most of our skincare line (except our toner bottles, which are 100% recycled plastic).